CafeVariomeUoL/EPND/README.md

 }
 ```

-<h3 id="map-endpoint">Map</h3>
+<h3 id="map-endpoint">Map endpoint</h3>

 > **HTTP Request Method : GET**

-/map returns the information related to the list of endpoints included in this Beacon instance.
+/map returns the Beacon map with information related to the list of endpoints included in this Beacon instance.

 <h3 id="example-request-and-response-for-map"> Example response for map </h3>